Who could have ever imagined that so much would shift in the world, and in my world, in a few short, but oh so long months.

 - That I think and approach things in a different way which brings an important, alternative perspective to discussions and project

-Journalist Meg Purtell is the inaugural recipient of the Women in Media Queensland $5000 Career Boost Scholarship in 2019.
+Journalist Meg Purtell is the inaugural recipient of the Women in Media Queensland $5000 Career Boost Scholarship.